shampee/syn/README.md

 # syn
-Query moby-thesaurus.org on the command line
+Query moby-thesaurus.org from the command line